 This is from the article.

-According to CNN, the real concern about the coronavirus is not the potential for a global pandemic.
+Quote, according to CNN, the real concern about the coronavirus is not the potential for a global pandemic.

-He says later in his piece, quote, Apparently, wanting to not appear racist is more important than stopping a rapidly spreading global pandemic, which has now reached at least 23 countries.
+He says later in his piece, quote, apparently, wanting to not appear racist is more important than stopping a rapidly spreading global pandemic, which has now reached at least 23 countries.

 This is yet another example of how diversity means less white people.

-At the heart of this flagrantly racist premise that people should not be judged on the content of their character but on the color of their skin and that people with white skin should be discriminated against.
+At the heart of this flagrantly racist premise that people should not be judged on the content of their character, but on the color of their skin, and that people with white skin should be discriminated against.

 At the beginning of the sentence, you make a very incoherent sort of point.

-What'll happen if there's something like that here, and they try to tell a city, shelter in place, no one's there to help you, and you can't have any food, looting and burning would begin within hours.
+What'll happen if there's something like that here and they try to tell a city, shelter in place, no one's there to help you and you can't have any food.

 We all know that.

-So, we got Alex saying that if there was a situation where there was a quarantine or a lockdown in the United States, he's also adding these weird qualifiers where they're like, also you can't have food.
+So we got Alex saying that if there was a situation where there was a quarantine or a lockdown in the United States, he's also adding these weird qualifiers where they're like, also you can't have food.

 There's a societal breakdown that's going to happen immediately in the United States should anything like this happen.